 BUYING AN EXMOOR PONY

-There is a list of ponies for sale on the Exmoor Pony Society’s website and facebook page
+There is a list of ponies for sale on the Exmoor Pony Society’s website.

 The Exmoor Pony Society either directly, or through its members, provide many opportunities to learn more about the Exmoor Pony and, indeed, meet a pony throughout the UK.